Datatypes

 See Also

-Name (approach.name)
+Name (trail.name)

 is there an official name for this trail? if not then a concise, descriptive placeholder works fine.